PolymerPatel/MSE_Analytics_Calculator/Binary Phase Diagram Tool/README.md

 BinaryPhaseDiagramGenerator.create_tin_bismuth_example(output_file="example.png")
 ```

-## Common Phase Diagram Types
+## Scalable Phase Diagram Systems

-### Eutectic Systems (e.g., Tin-Bismuth)
+Eutectic Systems (e.g., Tin-Bismuth)
-Systems where a liquid transforms directly to two solid phases at the eutectic point.
+A map that has a liquid transform directly to two solid phases at the eutectic point - that point where the curves intersect.

-### Peritectic Systems (e.g., Iron-Carbon up to 6.67% C)
+Peritectic Systems (e.g., Iron-Carbon up to 6.67% C)
-Systems where a liquid and solid phase react to form a new solid phase.
+A map where liquid and solid phases react to form a new solid phase.

-### Solid Solution Systems (e.g., Copper-Nickel)
-Systems where components dissolve completely in both liquid and solid states.

-### Monotectic Systems (e.g., Copper-Lead)
-Systems with limited liquid solubility and a monotectic reaction.

-## Adjusting for Different Systems

-Different material systems may require adjustments to the phase lines.
-For complex systems, you may need to:

-1. Override the default phase line calculation in the code
-2. Provide exact coordinates for phase boundaries in your configuration
-3. Add custom transformation lines and regions specific to your system
+Commonly found Iron-Carbon alloys due to the properties of adding Carbon to the system.

 ## Adding Thermodynamic Data